 BEFORE YOU WASH

 While silk is washable, it’s important to note that this fabric commonly bleeds and can potentially stain other items in the wash.
-Or if a single silk garment consists of two or more colors, bleeding can occur.
+Or if a single silk garment consists of two or more colors, bleeding, before washing silk clothing can occur.
 This is normal and will not result in color loss at the end of the wash process.
-To test for color bleeding, find an inconspicuous area on the item, such as a hem, and dip it in warm water.
+To test for color bleeding, find an inconspicuous area on the item, such as a hem, and dip it in luke warm water.
 If dye releases into the water, you’ll know that bleeding would occur if washed.
 If you discover that an item bleeds during the test, simply take your silk to the dry cleaners.
 Or, if the garment is a solid color, wash it alone.
 It’s also important to note that some smooth finish may be textured after washing.

 Stain-Free In Seconds: Treat stains with Stain Solution or the Wash & Stain Bar by applying it directly to the spots and susceptible areas like underarms, necklines, and cuffs.
 Stain Solution works for removing tannin stains like juice and wine, while the Wash & Stain Bar tackles oil-based blemishes.